Posted on

 The two main composite cutting boards are:

-• Melamine bamboo cutting boards: Often contain melamine-formaldehyde resin, raising concerns about leaching and kidney damage.
+• Melamine bamboo: Often contain melamine-formaldehyde resin, raising concerns about leaching and kidney damage.
 Some versions are melamine-free, but they’re rare.
 Bamboo’s hard, less-porous surface may also trap bacteria, increasing cross-contamination risk.

 Glass and Stone (Safe, but not practical)